lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ### Facebook Group

 ```
-I want to engage my Private Facebook Group.
-Act as if the article has already been posted for months.
-I want to create a medium-sized Facebook post highlighting the key points in the article and ask my group members an engaging question.
-I also want to include a link to the article in plain text.
-Before writing the post, I want you to think through what a good post is and elaborate on your reasoning for writing it out.
-Also, provide a list of 10 alternative questions, think through what a good question would be, and elaborate on your reasoning before you write out the question.
-For the URL, I want you to add utm_source=facebook, utm_medium=post, and utm_campaign=fb-group-engagement and show the URL in plain text.
+Write a re-engagement post about the article for my private Facebook group.
+Open with a bold, controversial statement that challenges conventional wisdom related to the article's topic to capture attention.
+Follow this with a concise summary of the article's main points and pose an open-ended question to encourage members to share a mix of short opinions and personal stories and potentially even engage in debate.
+At the end of the post, add a subtle prompt inviting members to tag others or suggest that new members join the discussion.
+Include a plain-text link to the article, formatted with utm_source=facebook, utm_medium=post, and utm_campaign=fb-group-engagement.

+Before writing the post, provide reasoning behind the choice of the controversial statement and explain your approach to structuring the question for maximum engagement.
+Also, create two lists:
+- 10 alternative controversial statements that challenge common assumptions in the topic area, explaining why each is engaging.
+- 10 alternative questions designed to encourage both quick replies and deeper, reflective answers, with reasoning for each question's ability to spark conversation.
 ```

 ### Engagement w/ Posts